ARCHIVE

 Robert Walker of Howard filed suit Sept.
 9 against Eric Watts, whose full name is Richard Eric Watts.

-The suit also names three other defendants: deputy Amy Bliss, Elk County prosecutor Jill Gillett, and Elk County sheriff John Walker (who is related to Robert Walker) as defendants.
+The suit also names three other defendants: deputy Amy Bliss, Elk County prosecutor Jill Gillett, and Elk County sheriff John Walker (who is related to Robert Walker).

-A dispatcher sent a deputy to confront Robert Walker after he allegedly rudely questioned why he had been required to give his name when entering the courthouse.
+A dispatcher had sent a deputy to confront Robert Walker after he allegedly rudely questioned why he had been required to give his name when entering the courthouse.
+He was taken to county jail.

-Body cam and booking room video shows Robert Walker cursing at deputies and sometimes sitting quiet in a chair instead of giving answers.
+Body cam and booking room video shows Robert Walker cursing at deputies and sometimes sitting quiet in a chair instead of giving answers at the jail.

 When Walker was back in the chair, Watts continued to choke him, the video shows.